 Looking to learn how to create a gallery wall in your home?
 Here are 9 easy steps to help you get started and inspire you today!

-A great way to add inspiration and personality to your home is with a gallery art wall.
-In the Airbnb design, I already shared the vinyl inspiration wall and how to DIY that.
+A great way to add inspiration and personality to your home is with a gallery wall.
+It’s a creative arrangement of multiple pieces of art or pictures.

 This post is all about How To Create A Gallery Wall.